Moohmoo/REMC/README.md

 and 250 respectively and a number of replicates of 2.
 The options -g define the type of representation and -o the output.

 ### Important notes
-All the fasta files to be tested must be present in the test file in order to run the program.
+All the fasta files to be tested must be present in the `test` folder in order to run the program.
 The file name of the output does not need an absolute path: the simple name is enough (see Example).

 # Reference